HerculesRD/SMTPLP/README.md

-# SNMPLP
+# SMTPLP

-Simple user Bruteforce tool for SNMP with not auth required, its written for python2.7
+Simple user Bruteforce tool for SMTP with not auth required, its written for python2.7

 usage:

-python snmpLP.py -i IP -d DOMAIN -w WORDLIST
+python smtpLP.py -i IP -d DOMAIN -w WORDLIST